 Pressure: below the pain threshold

-Repeat the techniques of Step 3 while the patient keeps his or her mouth open.
+Repeat the techniques from Step 3 while the patient keeps their mouth open.
 Make this treatment shorter.

 b.
 Trigger Point Therapy for the masseter muscle